 Money, Valuables and Cell Phones

 The school does not accept any responsibility for monies or other valuables being lost by its learners.
 Learners should hand money and/or any valuable to their class-educator for safe keeping.
 Learners are strongly discouraged from bringing cell phones and/or other costly items to school.
-However, should it be necessary to bring a cell phone to school, learners must switch them off immediately upon entering the school premises and request their educator to secure it safely during the day.
+However, should it be necessary to bring a cell phone to school, learners must switch them off immediately upon entering the school premises.
 Under no circumstances may a learner be in possession of a cell phone that is switched on during official school hours.
-Learners not adhering to this regulation, will have their cell phone impounded and his/her parent will be required to come and retrieve it from the school.
+Learners not adhering to this regulation, will have their cell phone impounded and his/her parent will be required to come and retrieve it from the office.
 Should a learner fault on this regulation a second time, he/she will be given a written instruction forbidding him/her from bring a cell phone onto the school’s premises.

-A lively spirit of competition is encouraged in the school through the 3 sports houses to which learners are allocated upon being admitted to the school.
+A lively spirit of competition is encouraged in the school through the 3 sports Houses to which learners are allocated upon being admitted to the school.
 Siblings will automatically be allocated to the same sports House.

 Absence from School

 Learners are encouraged to attend school regularly and if at all possible, every day throughout the school year.
 The School Management Team and staff ensure that teaching and learning commences on the very first day of each term.
 Should it be necessary for a learner to be absent from school for a particular reason, the parent will be notified via the D6 Connect app and should inform the educator, via this app, the very same day.
-Should a learner be absent for 3 consecutive school days, the learner is required to submit upon returning to school, a doctor’s certificate explaining his/her absence.
-Telephonic explanations are encouraged but only as a means to inform the class educator of why a learner is absent and these must be followed with a written explanation.
+Should a learner be absent for 3 consecutive school days, the learner is required to submit, upon returning to school, a doctor’s certificate explaining his/her absence.
 Medical appointments during official school hours are strongly discouraged unless in the event of an emergency.
-The principal is not authorised to grant any learner permission to be away from school for extended holidays.
+The Principal is not authorised to grant any learner permission to be away from school for extended holidays.
 Given that teaching and learning takes place throughout the term, learners are discouraged to absent themselves from school unnecessarily.